ethereum/EIPs/EIPS/eip-1.md

 ### EIP Process

 The following is the full, default standardization process for all EIPs in all tracks.
-The diagram shows all of the  stages a document can be in and the transitions beteen those states.
+The diagram shows all of the  stages a document can be in and the transitions between those states.

 ![EIP Status Diagram](../assets/eip-1/EIP-process-update.jpg)

 ***For Working Groups only Draft, Final, and Withdrawn are used in the Preamble as a `status`.
 While a document is a Draft the working group is responsible for its process, which the group can track as `working-group-status`.***

-All other proposals will move through all stages of this process.
+All other proposals can move through all stages of this process.

 #### Idea